-Since I boldly declared myself the owner of the world’s dumbest cat on my About page, I suppose that I owe some explanation as to why I think I’m worthy of holding that title.
-Let me start off by saying that I’m not a “crazy pet person.”
-It actually galls me that I’m writing a blog about my feline, since cats are far from my favorite subject of discourse.
-When “a cat person” finds out that you own a cat, they want to talk about your cat, their cats or cats in general for hours on end.
-I am not a cat person; I just happen to own a cat.
-I prefer to keep it on the down low.
-I don’t like talking about cats, but a claim is a claim and it needs sufficient proof to back it up.
+Since I boldly declared myself the owner of the world’s dumbest cat on my About page, I suppose I owe some explanation as to why I think I’m worthy of holding that title.
+Let me start off by saying that I’m not a “crazy cat lady.”
+I don’t talk about my feline much, because when a cat person finds out that you own a cat, they want to talk about cats.
+Cats aren’t really one of my favorite topics of conversation.
+I prefer to keep my kitty companion on the down low, but a claim is a claim and it needs sufficient proof to back it up.
 I promise this will not be the first of many posts about my dumb cat.

 To give a little background, since one might wonder why it is that I even have a cat if I don’t like talking about them, I blame my mom.
 When I was a wee lass, we always had a minimum of two pets at any given time.
 They were usually dogs, but I wanted a cat.
 When I was roughly five years old, my mom proposed a trade: if I gave up my “bankie,” she would get us a cat.
 My bankie was a bedraggled and tattered shamble of barely connecting threads, which at one point in its long-suffering career, had been a proper baby blanket.
 I carried it everywhere with me for five years, not unlike Ford Prefect’s towel in The Hitchhiker’s Guide To The Galaxy.
 Anyway, the deal was one bankie for one cat; take it or leave it.
 I took it and never looked back, because now we had a CAT!